maestro-server/webdocs/docs/userguide/autodiscovery/azure.rst

 2. On the Azure portal, navigate to Subscriptions.
 3. Select the subscription for which you want to grant permission to the application and note the subscription ID.
 4. To grant permission to the application you created, choose Access Control (IAM).
-5. Go to Add &gt; Select a role.
+5. Go to Add and Select a role.
 Pick the role as Reader.
 A Reader can view everything, but cannot make any changes to the resources of a subscription.
 6. Select Azure AD user, group, or application in Assign Access to dropdown.
 7. Type the application name in Select drop-down and select the application you created.